opsmatic/talks/notfornumbers/01main.md

 .notes We've got quite a few ways to reduce surprises, all inspired by the idea of convergent operators enforcing a policy.
 <!SLIDE>

 # Introducing the Million Dollar Question

+.notes Having a ready-fire answer to this question helps avoid surprises and helps resolve them quickly when they do come up.
+And the question is...

 <!SLIDE>